NTCSA has launched a transformative initiative to prepare and certify future market participants:

-As South Africa prepares for a more competitive and liberalised electricity market, the National Transmission Company South Africa (NTCSA) has launched a foundational initiative to prepare and accredit future market participants: the SAWEM School.
+As South Africa prepares for a more competitive and liberalised electricity market, the National Transmission Company South Africa (NTCSA) has launched a foundational initiative to prepare and certify future market participants: the SAWEM School.

 Set to commence in July 2025, the SAWEM School is a structured, immersive programme that provides both theoretical and practical exposure to the workings of the South African Wholesale Electricity Market (SAWEM).
 The programme will run over three days per month and is specifically designed to prepare stakeholders for active participation in the market when it goes live.